-When it's your job to plan the perfect incentive trip for 300 people, you've got a lot of work to do!
+When it's your job to plan the perfect incentive trip for 300 plus people, you've got a lot of work to do!
 But when it comes to choosing the right gifts for all 300 guests, you're not alone.
-With some strategy and the help of a gifting expert, selecting the right gift experience for those 300 individuals will be a breeze.
+With some strategy and the help of a gift expert, selecting the right experience for those 300 individuals will be a breeze.

-Consider cultural preferences and brand recognition.
 If guests are from around the globe, you may want to look at how recognizable the brands are that you are offering.
 European employees may not recognize newer trending American brands, and if they are deciding between a pair of Florida originated Costa sunglasses or a pair of universally known Ray Bans, they will be more likely select the brands that have a strong international presence.
-Gifting experts can help you understand how demographics play into supply decisions and how to market those lesser-known brands.
+Gift experts can help you understand how demographics play into supply decisions and how to market those lesser-known brands.